georgesovetov/python-style-guide/README.md

 If statement can be fit into single line, it must be on single line.
 Otherwise, statement must be cautiously written in several lines.
-In rare cases, it's OK to split statement into multiple lines if it's to complex to understand it at first sight.
+In rare cases, it's OK to split statement into multiple lines if it's too complex to understand it at first sight.

 #### Sequences, Function Calls and Definitions, Class Parents

-- All container elements, parameters, arguments and class parents must be written:
+- All container elements, parameters, arguments and class parents must be written
    - one per line,
    - followed by comma,
    - indented by 1 level relative to first line of statement.